 Timing was also a factor.
 When I first moved away from the highways and traffic lights and sound pollution, I was working seven days a week.
 I was driving throughout the county leading yoga classes, workshops, or therapy sessions.
 The Coronavirus changed all that from one day to the next.

 Without a doubt, the pandemic has been horrific.
 It has been devastating for so many people, industries, institutions, businesses, and entire countries.
 However, the quarantine and Zoom lifestyle has been a blessing for me.
 The level of my presence shifted dramatically.
-The last year and a half have given me more introspection than I ever would have imagined.
+The last year and a half has given me more introspection than I ever would have imagined.
 As a result, my presence barometer is now fine-tuned.

 Whether it’s my movement or non-movement practices, I feel a great sense of centering.
 I’m grounded.
 There’s a more powerful connection between my body and soul.
 Rather than focusing on my dozens of clients, I have time to focus on my body, my breath, and my life.